You paid for the weed and it came with seeds…might as well put those seeds to good use, right?

 And that is a great place to be!

-Once you’ve got a successful plant, you’ll want to start thinking about maximizing yield size and quality.
+And once you’ve got a successful plant, you’ll want to start thinking about maximizing yield size and quality.
 To do that, you’ll need additional equipment.

 This article lists all the growing equipment you might want, if you are trying to provide your plant with the best possible conditions.